 The Qur’an very frequently defines itself as “Qur’an mubeen,” or “clear and unequivocal Qur’an.”
 The word mubeen implies something that is almost obvious in its clarity — i.e., self-explanatory — and certainly contradictions would preclude fitting that description.

-By using outside sources to explain and interpret the Qur’an, scholars in essence deny their very faith in the Qur’an as “sufficient” for our understanding.
+By using outside sources to explain and interpret the Qur’an, scholars may imply, sometimes quite deliberately and openly, that the Qur’an is “insufficient” for our understanding.
 As if it needs to be elucidated by stories and incidents entirely extraneous and obviously invented by humans.
+This, of course, does not mean one cannot study the tafseers that have been written, or even examine hadiths.
+But if they contradict the Quran as many do, what would be the benefit to place them on a par with an obviously irrefutable source?
 Eliminate the story of the moon being seen with half over one mountain and half over the other, and we can understand obviously that here is an astronomical event that is foretold will happen very close to Judgment Day.
 Clearly, it hasn’t happened yet.
 And what sort of point would be served by such a cheap magician’s illusion as the apparition of the moon being split, but only for a short time?
-The very people who claim to honor the Prophet are reducing him to a magician.
-Just as are the people who only use the Qur’an as a means of causing their sons to graduate or daughters to marry.
-In other words, as “magic words” as in sorcery.
+The very people who claim to honor the Prophet with this story, unwittingly make him appear to be a like a magician in the eyes of those with knowledge of astronomy and basic logic.
+In a sense, they are treating him as a magician, as if the task of disseminating the Quran were not impressive enough, despite the Quran telling us a mountain could not receive it.
+Humans always seem to be more impressed with magic tricks than reality, wanting that rather than an astounding and miraculous book.
+Just as the people who only use the Qur’an as a means of causing their sons to graduate or daughters to marry, thinking of it as a source of “magic words” rather than guidance.

 A message should be only a message.
 With meaning.
 Not magic.
 And the prophet should be only a prophet.
 He warns the disbelievers, brings good news to those with faith in Allah alone, and brings a revelation from Allah in a very specific and recognizable way.
 In the case of Prophet Mohammad, this is the Qur’an.
-His mission was NOT to provide micromanagement for future generations of Muslims, nor was it storytelling or provision of anecdotes.
+His mission was NOT to provide micromanagement for future generations of Muslims, nor was it storytelling or provision of anecdotes, including miracles that would have impressed those living when the hadiths that tell about this came out — but not those of knowledge in our modern world.

 In fact, the Qur’an should not be restricted in its interpretation to what was relevant during the time and place of Prophet Mohammad.
 After all, this is a message for all time, all people, all cultures and ethnicities.
 Its interpretation should be therefore accessible to that intended audience.
-Therefore the Qur’an is the only source capable of such universality and applicability.
+Which the Qur’an clearly gets right, and thus is the only source capable of such universality and applicability.
 If this seems impossible, let it be considered a miracle.
 But in fact, this only makes common sense.

 What if Muslims attempted to actually read the Qur’an for themselves to understand its meaning, not to memorize the meaningless sounds of its words to gain “hassanat” in some sacred accounting not mentioned in the book of guidance itself?
 They would begin to wonder how it is they never tried to do this before, and discover how magnificent and all-encompassing the Qur’an really is.